infosec-intern/infosec-intern.github.io/_posts/2017-07-18-dpkt-+-python3-pt2.md

 with open(raw_data, "r") as ifile:
     pcap = dpkt.pcap.Reader(ifile)
 ```
 And boom!
 We can start reading from the PCAP file just as if it was written to disk.
+While writing this blog post, I realized I probably could've done the same thing to get the pyshark module working, but I'll just let that be a lesson for another time.
+I've enjoyed learning about and using dpkt, and I think after some more practice, I could find some ways to contribute back to the project.

+--- work in progress ---